The invisible problem that fuels algae and makes pool care harder

 ✅ Step 1: Test the Water

 Use a reliable pool test kit or take a sample to your local pool store.
-You want to check:
+Check:

 ✅ Step 2: Balance the Water Chemistry